apache/inlong-website/docs/design_and_concept/how_to_write_plugin_agent.md

 - readFromSource: actually reads data from the data source, such as consuming data from Kafka SDK and Pulsar SDK.
 - getThreadName: get the worker thread name of the data source.
 - isRunnable: returns whether this data source should continue.
-- releaseSource: release the resources of the data source
+- releaseSource: release the resources of the data source.

 ### Add TaskPojo
 Add the PulsarTask class in `org.apache.inlong.agent.pojo`:
 ```
 public class PulsarTask {

-    private String tenant;
-    private String namespace;
     private String topic;
     private String subscription;
-    private String subscriptionType;
-    private String serviceUrl;
-    private String subscriptionPosition;
-    private Long resetTime;

     public static class PulsarTaskConfig {

-        private String pulsarTenant;
-        private String namespace;
         private String topic;
         private String subscription;
-        private String subscriptionType;
-        private String serviceUrl;
-        private String scanStartupMode;
-        private Long resetTime;
     }
 }
 ```
-- The field names in PulsarTaskConfig are the names passed by the Manager and must be consistent with the field names defined by the Manager
+- The field names in PulsarTaskConfig are the names passed by the Manager and must be consistent with the field names defined by the Manager.
-- The field names and types in PulsarTask are the ones required by the Agent
+- The field names and types in PulsarTask are the ones required by the Agent.

 ## Task configuration
 From the above, we can see that we have created new classes such as Task, Instance, Source, etc., and task configuration is to connect these classes together.